Adolf A. Berle: Early life

 Berle was born in Boston, Massachusetts, the son of Mary Augusta (Wright) and Adolf Augustus Berle.
 He entered Harvard College at age 14, earning a bachelor's degree in 1913 and a master's degree in 1914.
 He then enrolled in Harvard Law School.
 In 1916, at age 21, he became the second youngest graduate in the school's history, behind only Louis Brandeis.

 Career

 Early career

-Upon graduation Berle joined the US military.
+Upon graduation Berle joined the US Army.
 His first assignment as an intelligence officer was to assist in increasing sugar production in the Dominican Republic by working out property and contractual conflicts among rural landowners.
 Immediately after World War I, Berle became a member of the American delegation to the Paris Peace Conference, advocating for smaller nations' rights of self-determination.
 In 1919, Berle moved to New York City and became a member of the law firm of Berle, Berle and Brunner.